 10. Comply with legal standards

-Whether you work for a start-up with only a handful of part-timers or employ 1,000 people, your phone activity is likely an essential aspect of how you communicate with your client base, which means that you are responsible for making it the very best it can be.
+Whether you work for a start-up with only a handful of part-timers or employ 1,000 people in a multi-site call center, your phone activity is likely an essential aspect of how you communicate with your client base, which means that you are responsible for making it the very best it can be.
 The Ringover solution will provide you with call recording capabilities worthy of the largest international corporations - and much more.
 So why not see what we can do for you?

 Want to set up call recording for your team?